 The popular Lycian Way trek is one of the best ways to see the natural beauty of the Turkish Riviera.
 Starting just outside Fethiye and ending just short of Antalya, the marked trail spans over 450 km through former Lycian towns.

-This hike is all about history.
 Once used as a route between the ancient civilization’s important cities and ports, it traverses through some of the region’s iconic destinations.
 Among those is the nearby town of Farlya, Demre with its famous rock tombs, and Olympos to the east.

-While backpacking between towns is gaining traction, it’s not always feasible.
-The summers are brutal here, making walking a difficult task.
 If you do decide to hike in the heat, stay hydrated.
 With that being said, spring and fall are lovely times, making them ideal for longer-distance hikes.

 I just did a short part of the track, but definitely plan on exploring more of it in the future.
 Even if you’re just in Fethiye for a short time, it’s worth heading towards the starting point in Ölüdeniz to capture some of the epic views from the trail.

-HOW TO GET AROUND FETHIYE
+GETTING AROUND FETHIYE

 While things feel spread out in Fethiye, the promenades make reaching most things by foot possible.
 It’s one of the things I enjoyed most about the city.